dragoncoder047/dragoncoder047.github.io/markdown/pages/index.md

 ## PICKLE and Tinobsy

 PICKLE is my latest idea of a programming language, designed around some clever syntactic features that allows embedding of arbitrary string data inside the code, as well as user-definable custom operators and operator overloading.
 Currently PICKLE itself is only described in [a series of blog posts](/blog/pickles.html), but Tinobsy, the underlying type system and garbage collector that will soon form PICKLE, has been implemented [here](https://github.com/dragoncoder047/tinobsy/).

 ---

+## Parasite

+On August 18, 2023, I dreamed up an idea for a computer game.
+The basis of the idea would be that the player would be accompanied by a number of non-player agents controlled by neural networks.
+The level could only be beaten if the non-player agents completed the goal -- the goal cannot ever be completed by the player (that would defeat the purpose of the whole game).
+I chose snakes as the player characters, and the result was the game Parasite.
+Unfortunately, I'm a terrible level designer -- there aren't any!
+You can [play (around with) it here](/parasite/) or [view the source code on github](https://github.com/dragoncoder047/parasite/).
+If you have any ideas for levels please do send them my way via a github issue.

+---